KopiasCsaba/StreamFixerBrowserExtension/README.md

 # Known bugs
  * Flashing when two or more participants have the same name
     * Solution: Never have participants with the same name.
+ * When someone joins every view flashes one

 # More information